• Home /

 “And Joseph made the sons of Israel swear an oath and said, "God will surely come to your aid, and then you must carry my bones up from this place."
 So Joseph died at the age of a hundred and ten.
 And after they embalmed him, he was placed in a coffin in Egypt.” (“Like his father, Joseph knew what he believed and where he belonged.
 If we consider all the difficulties he had experienced in life, it is remarkable that Joseph had any faith at all.
 He knew God’s promise to Abraham that the nation would be delivered from Egypt (15:12–16), and he reiterated that promise to his family.
 Joseph had brought them to Egypt and cared for them in Egypt.
 His coffin reminded them that God would bring them out of Egypt.
 What an encouragement that was during the dark days of their bondage.
 Our encouragement today is not a coffin but an empty tomb.”
 (W.Wiersbe) “Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead.”
 (1 Peter 1:3)

 Genesis ends with a full tomb (6 people) in the promise land but still not possessed by God’s people.
 The New Testament ends with an empty tomb (also in the promise land but now under the bondage of Rome) and the promise of heaven.
-“In my Father's house are many rooms; if it were not so, I would have told you.
+“In my Father& 39;s house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.”
 (John 14:2-3)

 “These were all commended for their faith, yet none of them received what had been promised.
 God had planned something better for us so that only together with us would they be made perfect.”(Heb.
 11:39-40) God had promised Abraham and his descendents the land of Canaan and they all lived and died with that hope yet it was unfulfilled in their lifetime.
 Their faith was solid because it related to what God had told them to hope for.
 Likewise we are to hope for what God has promised us and as we do our faith can remain strong even as we wait for the ultimate fulfillment of God’s promises to us.
 Biblical hope and faith go together as modeled by the four patriarchs in Genesis and as we see in Heb.
-11:1 “NOW FAITH is the assurance (the confirmation, the title deed) of the things [we] hope for, being the proof of things [we] do not see and the conviction of their reality [faith perceiving as real fact what is not revealed to the senses].”
+11:1 “NOW FAITH is the assurance (the confirmation, the title deed) of the things we hope for, being the proof of things we do not see and the conviction of their reality faith perceiving as real fact what is not revealed to the senses .”

 So to keep a strong faith to the end we must be careful to only hope for what God promises us.
 Otherwise we will have misplaced, unbiblical hopes and get disappointed with life and God.
 I see three primary promises for us as New Testament believers: 1) The fruit of the Spirit (Gal.
 5:22-23) that comes as we abide in Christ (John 15:5); 2) that Jesus will never leave us nor forsake us (Heb.
 13:5); and 3) that God will take us to be with Him when we die or at His return (Rom.
 8:38-39) where all the righteous desires of our hearts will be experienced forever (Rev. 20-22).